Racism in Australia: Early British and Irish settlers

-In the early decades of the establishment of British colonies in Australia, attitudes to race and ethnicity were imported from the British Isles.
-The ethnic mix of the early colonists consisted mainly of the four nationalities of the British Isles (English, Irish, Scottish, and Welsh), but also included some Jewish and sub-Saharan African convicts.
+In the early decades of the establishment of British colonies in Australia, attitudes to race and ethnicity were imported from Britain & Ireland.
+The ethnic mix of the early colonists consisted mainly of the four nationalities of Britain & Ireland (English, Irish, Scottish, and Welsh), but also included some Jewish and sub-Saharan African convicts.
 Sectarianism, particularly anti-Irish-Catholic sentiment was initially enshrined in law, reflecting the difficult position of Irish people within the British Empire.
 One-tenth of all the convicts who came to Australia on the First Fleet were Catholic and at least half of them were born in Ireland.
 With Ireland often in revolt against British rule, the Irish enthusiasts of Australia faced surveillance and were denied the public practice of their religion in the early decades of settlement.

 Governor Lachlan Macquarie served as the last autocratic Governor of New South Wales, from 1810 to 1821 and had a leading role in the social and economic development of New South Wales which saw it transition from a penal colony to a budding free society.
 He sought good relations with the Aboriginal population and upset British government opinion by treating emancipists as equal to free-settlers.
 Soon after, the reformist attorney general, John Plunkett, sought to apply Enlightenment principles to governance in the colony, pursuing the establishment of equality before the law, first by extending jury rights to emancipists, then by extending legal protections to convicts, assigned servants and Aboriginal people.
 Plunkett twice charged the colonist perpetrators of the Myall Creek massacre of Aboriginal people with murder, resulting in a conviction and his landmark Church Act of 1836 disestablished the Church of England and established legal equality between Anglicans, Catholics, Presbyterians and later Methodists.

 While elements of sectarianism and anti- sentiment persisted into the 20th century in Australia, the integration of the Irish, English, Scottish and Welsh nationalities was one of the first notable successes of Australian immigration policy and set a pattern for later migrant intakes of suspicion of minorities giving way to acceptance.